lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 {: #Fig-Last title='All-1 Fragment Detailed Format for the Last Fragment, No-ACK mode'}

-   In any of the Window modes, the last fragment of an IPv6 datagram SHALL contain a SCHC fragment header that conforms to the detailed format shown in {{Fig-LastWinMode}}.
-The total size of the SCHC fragment header in this format is not byte aligned.
+   In any of the Window modes, the last fragment of an IPv6 datagram SHALL contain a SCHC Fragment header that conforms to the detailed format shown in {{Fig-LastWinMode}}.
+The total size of the SCHC Fragment header in this format is not byte aligned.

 ~~~~